cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 <img src="https://raw.githubusercontent.com/greenplum-db/gpdb-sandbox-tutorials/gh-pages/images/dispatch.jpg" width="400" alt="Dispatching the Parallel Query Plan"></p>

 <h4>
-<a id="understanding-greenplum-query-plans" class="anchor" href="#understanding-greenplum-query-plans" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Greenplum Query Plans</h4>
+<a id="understanding-greenplum-query-plans" class="anchor" href="#understanding-greenplum-query-plans" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Cloudberry Query Plans</h4>

-<p>A query plan is the set of operations Greenplum Database will perform to produce the answer to a query.
+<p>A query plan is the set of operations Cloudberry Database will perform to produce the answer to a query.
 Each node or step in the plan represents a database operation such as a table scan, join, aggregation, or sort.
 Plans are read and executed from bottom to top.</p>

-<p>In addition to common database operations such as tables scans, joins, and so on, Greenplum Database has an additional operation type called motion.
+<p>In addition to common database operations such as tables scans, joins, and so on, Cloudberry Database has an additional operation type called motion.
 A motion operation involves moving tuples between the segments during query processing.</p>

-<p>To achieve maximum parallelism during query execution, Greenplum divides the work of the query plan into slices.
+<p>To achieve maximum parallelism during query execution, Cloudberry divides the work of the query plan into slices.
 A slice is a portion of the plan that segments can work on independently.
 A query plan is sliced wherever a motion operation occurs in the plan, with one slice on each side of the motion.</p>

 <h4>
 <a id="understanding-parallel-query-execution" class="anchor" href="#understanding-parallel-query-execution" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Parallel Query Execution</h4>

-<p>Greenplum creates a number of database processes to handle the work of a query.
+<p>Cloudberry creates a number of database processes to handle the work of a query.
 On the master, the query worker process is called the query dispatcher (QD).
 The QD is responsible for creating and dispatching the query plan.
 It also accumulates and presents the final results.
 On the segments, a query worker process is called a query executor (QE).
 A QE is responsible for completing its portion of work and communicating its intermediate results to the other worker processes.</p>

 <p>There is at least one worker process assigned to each slice of the query plan.
 A worker process works on its assigned portion of the query plan independently.
 During query execution, each segment will have a number of processes working on the query in parallel.</p>

 <p>Related processes that are working on the same slice of the query plan but on different segments are called gangs.
 As a portion of work is completed, tuples flow up the query plan from one gang of processes to the next.
-This inter-process communication between the segments is referred to as the interconnect component of Greenplum Database.  </p>
+This inter-process communication between the segments is referred to as the interconnect component of Cloudberry Database.  </p>

-<p>This section introduces some of the basic principles of query and performance tuning in a Greenplum database.</p>
+<p>This section introduces some of the basic principles of query and performance tuning in a Cloudberry database.</p>

 <p>Some items to consider in performance tuning:  </p>